-Preface to 1987 Radio Appeal Year
+1987 Radio Appeal Background

 In 1986 Station Manager Dave Smith and Secretary PJ Davidson-Smith had spent a lot of time investigating options to improve on the current failing bed-head listening system.
 This included visiting Great Ormond Street Hospital and Kings College hospital in London.